balub/pgroonga.github.io/tutorial/index.md

 ### How to prepare PGroonga based full text search system

-This section describes about how to prepare PGroonga based full text search system.
+This section describes how to prepare a PGroonga based full text search system.

 Create a column that you want to enable full text search as `text` type: